SimonHansul/EcotoxModelFitting.jl/README.md

 # EcotoxModelFitting.jl: Interface to define model fitting problems for dynamic models in ecotoxicology

-The goal of this package is define and solve fitting problems frequently encountered in ecotoxicology, such as
+The goal of this package is define and solve fitting problems for the dynamic modelling of ecotoxicological effects.

+This includes

 - fitting to multiple response variables
 - fitting to a mix of time-resolved and non-resolved data